Skip to content

 Types of Computer by Size

-Mainframe, minicomputer, and microcomputer.
-Know what each is, who uses it, and one example of each.
+Mainframe, minicomputer, and microcomputer: what each is, who uses it, and an example.

 Classification of Computers by Size